YcleptJohn/placement-report/report.md

 At this point Steve chatted to me and he had envisioned more capability from the graph, rather than just showing exactly which services are communicating.
-He continued to push for a D3 graph, but I refuted that it was necessary, even questioning whether this was becoming more of a vanity project not worth the time investment.
-However, I was convinced that we could gain value from showing more information especially as a live graphic, I just didn't believe D3 was necessary.
+He continued to push for a D3 graph, but I refuted that it was unnecessary, even questioning whether this was becoming more of a vanity project not worth the time investment.
+However, I was convinced that we could gain value from showing more information especially as a live graphic, I just didn't believe D3 was needed to do so.

 I sought alternatives and eventually settled on Vis.js after testing it to build a simple node graph.
-This proof-of-concept was proof enough that the Vis.js library would be suitable, so I moved on to preparing the data.
+This proof-of-concept was evidence enough that the Vis.js library would be suitable, so I moved on to preparing the data.